 Truth be told, I don’t usually craft unless I can craft with my kids.
 I have so much fun explaining and describing the craft we are about to tackle.
-I especially enjoy when they add a few twists into the craft and we get to see where our ideas take us.
+And, I especially enjoy when they add a few twists to the craft and we get to see where our ideas take us.
 I tend to leave most crafts open-ended with the expectation that they will tailor it to their own imaginations.

 The holidays are always a good time to come up with “keeper crafts.”
 Crafts we can create together, that can be used as a holiday decoration for years to come.
 I am amazed when my children can recall in such detail the time “we made that!”
 With St. Patrick’s Day just around the corner, I thought it would be nice to add to our sparse bin of “St. Patty’s” decorations.

 This Coffee Filter Shamrock craft was so much fun to create with my little artisans!
 They loved dipping and swirling each shamrock into the water-filled sink.
 The kids dropped the green food dye on each petal with such precision!
 They were so immersed in this craft, I can’t wait to come up with another craft that is based around our sink.